nmshd/documentation/_docs_use-cases/use-case-consumption-create-and-share-a-relationshipattribute.md

 ## On Success

 - A Request is sent via Message to the peer, containing a [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) with the RelationshipAttribute you want to create and share with the peer.
   Furthermore, the Request is returned.

 ## On Failure

-- The Request cannot be created, if the `peer` is unknown.
+- The Request cannot be created if the `peer` is unknown.
-- The Request cannot be created, if the parameters are malformed.
+- The Request cannot be created if the parameters are malformed.